mircealungu/mircea/thoughtstream.md

 **Jun 25**

-On a break from eating since Sunday evening.
-Last time I dreamt with food :) When awake though, it's actually wonderful feeling.
+Day #2 of fasting.
+Last night I dreamt with food :) Eugenia.
+When awake though, I'm not troubled at all.
+It's actually wonderful feeling.
+I feel calm and more focused.
+More present somehow.
 Why don't I do this more often?

 **